will/crystal-pg/CONTRIBUTING.md

 - PostgreSQL server

-You may also look into `.circleci/config.yml` and related `steps:` section to see the configiration for the automated test suite.
+You may also look into `.circleci/config.yml` and related `steps:` section to see the configuration for the automated test suite.

 ### PostgreSQL Server setup